Robin Finck

 Robert John "Robin" Finck (born November 7, 1971) is an American guitarist.
 Finck is the longest-serving touring musician for Nine Inch Nails, performing with the band from 1994 to 2000, and returning in 2008.
-With Nine Inch Nails, Finck contributed studio performances on ‘’The Slip’’ (2008).
+With Nine Inch Nails, Finck contributed studio performances on The Slip (2008).

-Finck also was an official member of Guns N’ Roses from 1997 through 2008.
-With Guns N’ Roses, Finck wrote and recorded on the long-delayed Chinese Democracy (2008), notably co-writing the single “Better”.
+Finck also was an official member of Guns N' Roses from 1997 through 2008.
+With Guns N’ Roses, Finck wrote and recorded on the long-delayed Chinese Democracy (2008), notably co-writing the song "Better".

 In 2020, Finck was inducted into the Rock and Roll Hall of Fame as a member of Nine Inch Nails.
-(Guns N’ Roses were inducted in 2012, however Finck was not inducted.)
+(Guns N' Roses were inducted in 2012; however, Finck was not inducted.)